python-sge/sge/doc-src/hello_world.rst

 First, we create a :class:`sge.Game` object; we don't need to store it in anything since it is automatically stored in :data:`sge.game`.

-Second, we create a :class:`sge.Background` object to specify what the background looks like.
+Second, we create a :class:`sge.gfx.Background` object to specify what the background looks like.
 We make our background all white, with no layers.
 (Layers are used to give backgrounds more than a solid color, which we don't need.)